 When unaddressed, anger management problems can also have a devastating impact on relationships at home and at work.
 Thus, it is important for us to learn how to control our anger effectively.

-When you seek professional help for anger management, your treatment is likely to consist of the following techniques and strategies.
+When you seek professional help for anger management in Singapore, your treatment is likely to consist of the following techniques and strategies.
 These strategies are likely to work hand in hand in forming a comprehensive treatment plan to help you experience and express your anger in healthier ways.

 01 | Cognitive-Behavioral Therapy